 “Comet, the only way to shut the Cardialink down is to dig it up from the center of the Earth.
 This device traces the pulse.
 Hurry!” said Atley.

-Metallo roared his rage upon their swift return.
+Upon their swift return to the surface, Metallo roared his rage.
 “Curse you!
 Without that link in the core, I’m back to where I started!”
-Metallo ran toward Adam Blake, who brought his fists upward at top speed.
-He caught the cyborg and sent him down hard.
+The villain ran toward Adam Blake, who brought his fists upward at top speed, catching the cyborg and sending him down hard.